mingrammer/redis-migrate/README.md

 # You can also set process number to use multiprocessing for speed up.
 # It works only with `--all-keys`.
 redis-migrate srchost dsthost --all-keys --nprocs 4

+# The first database of the source host with the password 123456, the tenth database of the target host
+redis-migrate srchost/1/123456 dsthost/10
 ```

 ## Todo